eddiejaoude/zf2-logger/README.md

 #### Zend Framework 2 Event Logger.
 #### Log incoming Requests &amp; Response data with host name.

-Below you can see request/response examples,
+Below you can see request/response examples.

 ---